Clumsynite/notion-clone/README.md

 This project was made with help and reference from this article `https://medium.com/swlh/how-to-build-a-text-editor-like-notion-c510aedfdfcc`

+### Notion CLone covers the following functions

+#### Level 1

+It must be possible to type /{command} into the editor field, while command is one of the given functions:

+- `/headline`: inserts and renders a html `<h1>` headline into the editor window.
+- `/textinput`: inserts and renders a html `<input>` field into the editors window
+- `/option`: inserts and renders a html `<option>` field with 3 possible options.
+  > `for options field, I've used editable divs again, but it works with options too and the change won't take much time`

+#### Level 2:

+- a functionality to import and export the created form in json format.

+#### Level 3:

+- individual form components drag and drop-able, so they can be reordered

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts